Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 \subsection{Implementation}

-\textbf{ImageNet 256$\times$256.} SD-VAE~\cite{ldm} was used to encode images into a $32\times32\times4$ latent representation.
-For DiT~\cite{dit} models, we employed RMSNorm~\cite{rmsnorm}, QK normalization~\cite{qknorm}, and RoPE~\cite{rope} for minor improvements.
-Each model was scaled by depth and hidden dimension, while the patch size was kept fixed.
+\textbf{ImageNet 256$\times$256.} SD-VAE~\citep{ldm} was used to encode images into a $32\times32\times4$ latent representation.
+For DiT~\citep{dit} models, we employed RMSNorm~\citep{rmsnorm}, QK normalization~\citep{qknorm}, and RoPE~\citep{rope}.
+Each model was scaled by depth and hidden dimension.
 We sampled $t$ and $s$ independently from Beta(0.8, 1.0), and set $t, s := \max(t, s), \min(t, s)$.
 For trigonometric interpolation, we additionally scale the timesteps as $t \gets \frac{\pi}{2}t$ and $s\gets \frac{\pi}{2}s$.
 For generations, we uniformly sampled the intermediate timesteps from the interval without additional engineering.

 In ablation studies, DiT-B/4 was trained for 400K steps with a batch size of 256 and BF16 precision.
-For iSD-T with our final setting, the corresponding wall-clock time is 32 GPU hours on an A100.
-In scalability experiments, DiT-B/2 and DiT-XL/2 were trained for 400K steps, and DiT-XL/2 was further trained up to 800K steps for comparison with prior work, where the corresponding wall-clock time is 216 A100 GPU hours.
+For iSD-T, the corresponding wall-clock time is 32 GPU hours on a single A100 GPU.
+For large-scale experiments, DiT-XL/2 was trained for up to 800K steps, corresponding to 216 A100 GPU hours.
+We note that prior work~\citep{ucgm, imm, meanflow, facm} reports training from scratch for 800 or more epochs, corresponding to 1M or more steps with a larger batch size (e.g., 1024).

-For completeness, we also report results obtained with additional performance-oriented architectural choices.
+We also report results obtained with additional performance-oriented architectural choices.
 Specifically, we augment the input space for the guidance scale and the CFG range by sampling them during training rather than using fixed values, following the design choices introduced in \citet{imf}.
 The guidance scale is sampled from a truncated exponential distribution, and the CFG range is sampled from a uniform distribution.
 These modifications are orthogonal to our analysis and are used only to demonstrate that the proposed objective remains stable under commonly adopted performance-oriented settings.
 For conditioning, we concatenate conditions in the input token space.
 We denote this configuration with SD-VAE by DiT-XL/2$^\dagger$ and VA-VAE by DiT-XL/1$^\dagger$.
 Detailed training parameters are provided in \cref{tab:experimental-setting}, and the corresponding results in \cref{tab:imagenet-ditxl} are reported under this setting.